nikbearbrown/INFO_7390_Art_and_Science_of_Data/TA_Contest_Fall_23/README.md

-# Case Interview Preparation
-# Data Science and AI Masterclass: Lesson Creation Contest

-Attention data scientists, educators, and AI enthusiasts!
-We're on the hunt for the brightest minds to help us shape an upcoming masterclass on Data Science and AI.
-Do you have what it takes?
-Join our **Data Science and AI Masterclass: Lesson Creation Contest** and showcase your talent in teaching complex topics with simplicity and clarity.
+# TA Lesson Creation Contest - INFO 7390 Advances in Data Sciences and Architecture (The Art and Science of Data)

+In order to be considered for a TA for INFO 7390 Advances in Data Sciences and Architecture (The Art and Science of Data) in Fall 2023 you must:

+* Be a current MGEN or MSIS student
+* Not on Co-op
+* Have a 3.5 or better GPA
+* Have taken the course INFO 7390 before with an A- or better grade
+* Submit a sample of your teaching, critical thinking, and communication skills by creating a lesson for the course.
+* Brownie points if you have taken the course from me in the past.

 ## Contest Overview:

-The upcoming masterclass spans over 14 weeks, covering a gamut of topics from Information Visualization foundations to advanced Causal Analysis Techniques in Data Visualization.
-To ensure the highest quality of content and teaching methodology, we're inviting you to submit a sample lesson on any one of the listed topics.
-Your lesson should be comprehensive, including theory explanations, relevant code demonstrations, and engaging quiz questions to gauge student understanding.
+Only students that meet department criteria and submit a sample of their teaching, critical thinking, and communication skills by creating a lesson for the course will be considered.
+DO NOT send a CV or e-mail requesting a TA job.
+Instead, prove that you understand the material and can teach by showing an example of your work.

+## Requirements

+Read the syllabus [https://github.com/nikbearbrown/INFO_7390_Art_and_Science_of_Data](https://github.com/nikbearbrown/INFO_7390_Art_and_Science_of_Data) and create a lesson for one of the topics listed under "Weekly Schedule."
+The lesson must include theory, working examples through code, slides, and a quiz related to the lesson.
+I will start reviewing the submissions on August 19, 2023 and continue until all TA positions are filled.

 ## Why Participate?

-1. **Teaching Opportunity:** The winners will get a chance to become one of the instructors for the actual masterclass.
-It's a chance to shine, teach, and make an impact on a global scale.
+1. **Teaching Opportunity:** The winners will get to TA for INFO 7390
-2. **Networking:** Engage with a community of like-minded individuals, from seasoned educators to industry experts.
-3. **Prizes:** Apart from the teaching opportunity, winners will receive attractive prizes, certifications, and exclusive merchandise.

 ## Guidelines: